realA10001986/Flux-Capacitor/README.md

 ### Control the FC via MQTT

 The FC can - to some extent - be controlled through messages sent to topic **bttf/fc/cmd**.
-Support commands are
+Supported commands are
 - TIMETRAVEL: Start a [time travel](#time-travel)
 - FASTER, SLOWER: Make chase faster or slower.
 Only if speed knob is deactivated.
 - RESETSPEED: Reset chase speed to default.
 Only if speed knob is deactivated.